-Students are required to complete a research paper during each of their first and second years.
-The primary objective of summer research papers is to provide doctoral students with direct research experiences.
-Working under the supervision of a faculty member, each doctoral student needs to go through all the steps involved with a research project.
-A completed copy of the paper is due one week before the fall semester begins.
+You will be required to complete a research paper during the summer after your first and second years in the doctoral program.
+The primary objective of summer research papers is to provide you with direct research experiences.
+Working under the supervision of a faculty member, you will complete all the steps involved in an academic research project.

-- First-year summer papers are generally replications of published research studies, though students can conduct an original study if they desire.
-To receive a passing grade on this project, students must conduct a full replication (i.e., run an experiment or collect data and perform any required statistical analyses); report the results as part of a complete research paper that includes a comprehensive and updated review of the relevant literature; and successfully present the paper in a 30-minute workshop.
+First-year summer papers are generally replications of published research studies, though occasionally original studies are completed.
+To receive a passing grade on this project, you must conduct a full replication, report the results as part of a complete research paper that includes an updated review of the relevant literature, and successfully present the paper in a workshop.

-- Second-year summer papers must be original research studies.
-To receive a passing grade on this project, the student must conduct an original study, report the results of the study as part of a complete research paper of sufficient quality to be submitted to an AAA section meeting, and successfully present the paper in a one-hour workshop.
-The second-year paper can be co-authored with the student’s faculty advisor as long as the student takes primary responsibility for the project.
+Second-year summer papers must be original research studies.
+To receive a passing grade on this project, you must conduct an original study, report the results of the study as part of a complete research paper of sufficient quality to be submitted to an AAA section meeting, and successfully present the paper in a workshop.
+The second-year paper can be co-authored with faculty advisors as long as you take primary responsibility for the project.